Finite coproducts, coregularity and coexactness for profinite interior algebras: An adjunction

 \section{An adjunction}

-When the dual of $\Pro L\MA_\fin$ is Barr exact, we can say more.
-As we said in the introduction, $L\KFr_\lf$ has all colimits, inherited by the full embedding $L\KFr_\lf \longrightarrow \KFr$, and the forgetful functor $L\KFr_\lf \longrightarrow \Set$ preserves them (see Proposition~\ref{prop:colim}).
+When $L\KFr_\lf \simeq (\Pro L\MA_\fin)^\op$ is Barr exact, we can say more.
+As we said in the introduction, $L\KFr_\lf$ has all colimits, inherited by the full embedding $L\KFr_\lf \longrightarrow \KFr$, and the forgetful functor $L\KFr_\lf \longrightarrow \Set$ creates them (see Proposition~\ref{prop:colim}).
 In particular, coproducts in $L\KFr_\lf$ are computed as disjoint unions.
 Namely, given a discrete diagram $(W_i \mid i \in I)$ in $L\KFr_\lf$, the coprojections $\iota_j \colon W_j \longrightarrow \coprod_{i \in I} W_i$ are given by the inclusions of the $W_j$'s into their disjoint union (equipped with the disjoint union of the binary relations). \definition A category with coproducts is said to be \emph{infinitary extensive} if \begin{enumerate} \item pullbacks of coprojections along arbitrary morphisms exist; \item coproducts are \emph{disjoint} (coprojections are monomorphisms and the pullback of two different coprojections is the initial object); \item coproducts are stable under pullback. \end{enumerate} \enddefinition

-\proposition Consider a normal modal logic $L$ with the finite model property. $L\KFr_\lf$ is infinitary extensive. \endproposition \proof Each coprojection $\iota_j \colon W_j \longrightarrow \coprod_{i \in I} W_i$ is a monomorphism in $L\KFr_\lf$, being an injective p-morphism.
+\proposition Let $L$ be a normal modal logic with the finite model property.
+The category $L\KFr_\lf$ is infinitary extensive. \endproposition \proof Each coprojection $\iota_j \colon W_j \longrightarrow \coprod_{i \in I} W_i$ is a monomorphism in $L\KFr_\lf$, being an injective p-morphism.
 Moreover, it is straightforward to see that the following

 is a pullback diagram in $L\KFr_\lf$ if $j \neq k \in I$, and that $\emptyset$ is the initial object of $L\KFr_\lf$.

 The $L\KFr_\lf$-pullback of a coprojection $\iota_j \colon W_j \longrightarrow \coprod_{i \in I} W_i$ along any morphism $f \colon V \longrightarrow \coprod_{i \in I} W_i$ is given by the the following diagram